reactjs/react.dev/beta/src/content/learn/separating-events-from-effects.md

 }
 ```

-Instead, always declare Event functions directly next to the Effects that use them:
+Instead, always declare Effect Events directly next to the Effects that use them:

 ```js {10-12,16,21}
 function Timer() {